 What does the RSP aim to do?

-The aim is to make the seminars a welcoming and supportive environment where you can develop confidence, skills and a support network.
+The aim of the RSP is to provide a welcoming and supportive environment in which graduate researchers can develop confidence, skills and a support network.

 RSP Seminar Schedule

 Thursdays 2.00-4.00pm in weeks 1, 3, 5, 7, 9, 11, via Zoom.